opencode-md/opencode-md/README.md

 - accounts of the companies or developers
 - solutions of Open Source solutions of the governments
-- solutions of third party Registers
+- solutions of third party Registry

 <h4>3) The Low priority:</h4>
 by API with GitHub, basing on the analysis of the activity of the developers in Github Repository: